Drew Eubanks: Phoenix Suns (2023–2024)

 On July 4, 2023, Eubanks signed a 2-year, $5 million deal with the Phoenix Suns.
 After making his debut with the Suns on October 24, the NBA announced on October 25 that the Suns lost one of the second-round picks they had the rights to at the time for the 2024 NBA draft due to being in contact with Eubanks before the 2023 free agency period began.
 On February 14, 2024, Eubanks was punched in the face by Detroit Pistons F/C Isaiah Stewart hours before the Suns' home game against the Pistons at the Footprint Center began.
 Despite the punch, Eubanks would still play for the Suns that night, putting up 6 points and 6 rebounds in 18 minutes for Phoenix's 116–100 win over the Pistons.
-On June 21, 2024, Eubanks declined his $2.6 player option with the Suns entering free agency.
+On June 21, 2024, Eubanks declined his $2.6 million player option with the Suns entering free agency.